midas-research/multimodal-bias-naacl/README.md

   python audio_feat_extraction_praat.py
   ```
   This will store 18 of the audio features at the path ./data/audio_featDict.pkl and the remaining at ./data/audio_featDictMark2.pkl
   The samples for these files have been added.
-Each .pkl file contains a dictionary of dictionaries of for all the segmented audio recordings.
+Each .pkl file contains a dictionary of dictionaries of features for all the segmented audio recordings.

 #### Textual feature extraction

-  Text features have been extracted using FinBERT[code](https://github.com/ProsusAI/finBERT)[6].
+  Text features have been extracted using FinBERT [[code]](https://github.com/ProsusAI/finBERT)[6].
 Each feature vector is 786 dimensional whose sample can be seen at ./data/finbert_earnings.pkl

 #### Gender data

   The speakers are mapped from all the earnings calls to their self declared genders.
 The sample can be seen  at ./data/genders.pkl.
 For this we perform web scrapping from [Reuters](https://www.thomsonreuters.com/en/profiles.html) (pronouns), [Crunchbase](https://www.crunchbase.com/discover/people) where the genders are self-declared and the available genders from the Wikidata API.
+The entire csv with gender data is available at ./data/genders.csv

 #### Dataset splits

   The train, test and validation splits are performed temporally to avoid predicting on past data.
 The splits are performed according to [MDRM](https://www.aclweb.org/anthology/P19-1038.pdf).
-The sample data can be seen at ./data/*.csv
+The sample data can be seen at ./data/train_split3.csv, ./data/test_split3.csv, ./data/val_split3.csv and ./data/full_stock_data.csv\
   Each csv contains the following columns : ticker, name, year, month, day, future_3, future_7, future_15, future_30, text_file_name, past_3, past_7, past_15, past_30

 ## Run